 Gazes Out of Time

-Perspectives on the Collection
+Perspectives on the Collection I

 Gazes bridge eras, as is evident in this time of exuberant communication through images.
 Coming from the past, they can create presence.
 They communicate within the artwork, determine directions, establish relationships, and thus construct spaces that point inward as well as outward.
 They confront us with stories of the past or focus directly on events today.
-The exhibition Gazes Out of Time brings works from the collection into new constellations where eyes roam and gazes meet—both into and out of pictures, from the icon of Christ Pantocrator to Federico Barocci’s early Christian martyr, Auguste Renoir’s Impressionist painting of a young child, and portraits from contemporary photography and video art.
+The exhibition Gazes Out of Time brings works from various periods from the collection into new constellations where eyes roam and gazes meet—both into and out of pictures, from the icon of Christ Pantocrator to Federico Barocci’s early Christian martyr, Auguste Renoir’s Impressionist painting of a young child, and portraits from contemporary photography and video art.

 Curators: Lorenzo Benedetti and Matthias Wohlgemuth